rmazorow/Machine-Learning-Specialization/README.md

 # Machine Learning Specialization
-My project files for the Machine Learning Specialization offered through a partnership with Coursera, DeepLearning.AI, and Stanford Online. https://www.coursera.org/specializations/machine-learning-introduction
+My course files for the Machine Learning Specialization offered through a partnership with Coursera, DeepLearning.AI, and Stanford Online. https://www.coursera.org/specializations/machine-learning-introduction

+I additionally completed individual projects in Python and R to test the material on real data sets.

 ## Courses
 1. Supervised Machine Learning: Regression and Classification